Paying for Cosmetology or Esthetician School

 Possible Funding Source #3: Working Part Time

-Since cosmetology programs are shorter in duration, working part-time to help pay for college is feasible.
-Try getting work in your field as an assistant or admin at an office.
+Since cosmetology programs are shorter, working part-time to help pay for college is feasible.
+Try getting work in your field as an assistant or in an office admin role.
 That way, you can learn while getting paid — and even get a foot in the door.

-Studying and working is a fine balance.
-It depends on how much time you can commit.
-If studying fills up most of your week, you may not be able to focus on studying for the career you hope to work in and may also hurt your score needed to pass exams needed to work in the industry.
+Studying and working is a fine balance, and it depends on how much time you can commit.
+If studying fills up most of your week, you may not be able to focus on studying for the career you hope to work in, and it may also hurt the scores you need to pass exams required to work in the industry.

-You can even find working cosmetologists to get advice on how to do both.
+You can also seek mentorship with working cosmetologists to get advice on how to do both.

 Possible Funding Source #4: Private Student Loans

-After exhausting all other avenues of aid, private student loans can help cover the difference.
-A private undergraduate student loan can be offered through banks, credit unions, and online lenders.
-They can be applied to a range of programs, even applied towards paying for CDL school.
+After exhausting all other avenues of aid, private student loans can help cover the remaining costs.
+Banks, credit unions, and online lenders offer private undergraduate student loans.
+They can be applied to a range of programs, including cosmetology school.

 Possible Funding Source #5: School-Specific Financial Aid